AI-AugToOct/capstone-project-invoice-mangement-system/Readme.md

 ---

 ## 🔮 Future Enhancements

-- [ ] Support for PDF invoices
-- [ ] Multi-language invoice support
-- [ ] Batch upload functionality
-- [ ] Export to CSV/Excel
-- [ ] Invoice validation and anomaly detection
+- Invoice validation
-- [ ] Integration with accounting software
+- Integration with a stronger embedding model
+- Evaluation and selection of a better VLM model
+- Improved UI/UX design
+- Enhanced ability to handle complex invoice cases

 ---